LQR471814/config.home-manager/README.md

 - `./install.sh` - sets up everything.
 - `rm -rf ~/.cache/dmenu_run` - clears the dmenu cache (you may need to run this after home-manager switch if programs aren't showing up in `super+p`)
 - `nix-collect-garbage` - frees up space occupied by unnecessary nix packages.
+- `fcitx5-configtool` - configure enabled input methods, you will need to configure this manually after install.

 ### References